trilobite-poetry/trilobite-poetry.github.io/issues/_current/harrison.md

 in the cross of my silent lecture

-as I recite it to the plains. they show
+as I recite it to the Plains. they show

 that the feathers of our accomplishments